 Midwinter Waterfowl Survey

-Lake Sakakawea officially iced over on Jan.
-12, just days after the aerial survey was completed.
+Lake Sakakawea officially iced-over Jan.
+11, just days after the aerial survey was completed.

 All states participate in the midwinter survey during the same time frame, to reduce the possibility of counting birds more than once.